 When discussing air filtration and purification, there are a growing variety of different options to pick from.
 Usually HVAC systems have at least a standard filter that will trap the larger particles and get them out of your air.
 This is a starting point toward clean, fresh air but you need a higher quality filtration system.

 There are three basic alternatives when it comes to air filtration: air cleaners and purifiers; 2) media air cleaners and 3) basic air cleaners or filters.

 - Air cleaners and purifiers.
-The leaders in air cleaning, air cleaners and purifiers will be able to remove the maximum percentage of impurities from the air.
+The leaders in air cleaning, air cleaners and purifiers will be able to remove the highest percentage of impurities from the air.
 They are larger, providing the kind of air purity that is expected in a surgical environment.

 - Media air cleaners.
 The medium air filtration system is the media air cleaner.
-These are still highly effective in removing a significant percentage of particles from the air, including dust, dander, pollen and other allergens.
+These are still highly effective in removing a high percentage of particles from the air, including dust, dander, pollen and other allergens.

 - Basic air filters.
 The smallest and weakest air filtration option is the basic air filter.
 These filters will remove larger particles, but also will let many of the tiny allergens pass through and back into the air.

 The best air filtration systems use HEPA filters, which is the highest standard in air quality.
 These filters can capture the smallest microbes and can takeaway 99.97% of contaminants from the air, leaving behind fresh air that is safe and healthy to breathe.